cooperka/eslint-config-cooperka/README.md

 Then type `npm run lint` in your console to execute this script.
 The `node_modules` directory is ignored by default by ESLint, and you can further ignore by adding an `.eslintignore` file.

+## Why "yet another"?

+Though I love Airbnb's config in general and have kept nearly all of their defaults, I think it's too strict in some cases.
+I don't think a linter should ever *get in the way* of writing clean code, and in some cases the developer should be given more discretion.

+One small example is with the [arrow-body-style](http://eslint.org/docs/rules/arrow-body-style) rule.
+The current Airbnb config enforces no braces where they can be omitted (e.g. if directly returning a value), but I think it's cleaner in some cases to retain the braces.
+There's no harm at all in this, and generally it looks just fine either way.

+Another example is with the [class-methods-use-this](http://eslint.org/docs/rules/class-methods-use-this) rule, particularly with React classes.
+Airbnb enforces React [class method ordering](https://github.com/airbnb/javascript/tree/master/react#ordering), sorting static methods at the very top.
+If a particular method doesn't use `this` but does something very similar in nature to another class method that **does** use `this`, I like to put them next to each other.
+This would be impossible with these two rules being enforced at once.
+In this case I believe readability trumps any minor gain in speed from making one of the two methods static.

 ## Contributing